-Basically, it’s a way to transfer files online.
+FTP is a way to transfer files online.
 You might think of the sites you visit in your browser as “the internet,” but your browser only uses one protocol: HTTP.
-There are many others protocols that, collectively, make up the internet.
+There are many other protocols that, collectively, make up the internet.
 IMAP and POP, for instance, are two protocols that email clients use to send and receive messages.
 XMPP is a protocol used to send and receive instant messages.
-And there’s DNS, the protocol used to translate domain names into IP addresses.
+FTP is another such protocol.

-Well, it essentially looks like the other files on your computer.
+Although it depends on what client you use to manage the files, it essentially looks like the other files on your computer.
 There’s a hierarchical folder structure, which you can explore in a similar fashion to Windows Explorer or Finder.

-On Reddit, r/opendirectories is an entire community dedicated to sharing publicly-accessible FTP servers.
+On Reddit, r/opendirectories is an entire community dedicated to sharing publicly accessible FTP servers.
 However, many of these directories are full of pirated content, porn, and a similar combination thereof.

 Using FTP to download files in this way is relatively rare.
 For the most part, FTP is used to upload files from your computer to a server you’re working on.

-Not by design, no. FTP dates back to 1971, a time long before cybersecurity was much more than a hypothetical field.
+Not by design, no. FTP dates back to a time long before cybersecurity was much more than a hypothetical field.
 This means that FTP transfers aren’t encrypted, so it’s relatively easy to intercept files for anyone capable of packet sniffing.

 You’ll need an FTP client installed on another computer in order to browse your files, though.
 Just use the IP address for the computer you previously set up as a server.

-Note that, to access files from outside your home network, you’ll need to set up port forwarding on your router.
+To access files from outside your home network, you’ll need to set up port forwarding on your router.
 And if you plan on making an FTP server accessible online, it’s a good idea to lock it down with encryption.